 Prior to a student returning to class after an absence, it is the student's responsibility to get all assignments given during the absence and arrange a deadline for completion with each teacher.
-Assignments can be accessed via the school's LMS system, and teachers can be reached through the Holy Spirit email system.
-Students are normally allowed 5 school days upon returning from an absence to complete any major assignments such as tests, projects, papers, or quizzes.
+Assignments may be accessed via the school's LMS system, and teachers can be reached through the Holy Spirit email system.
+Students are normally allowed 3 school days upon returning from an absence to complete any major assignments such as tests, projects, papers, or quizzes that are assigned during the student's absence.
 If a student is not able to complete other assignments posted to the LMS due to absence, they are required to email their teachers prior to returning to class to set up alternate arrangements.
-If a student is absent on the day when a pre-announced quiz or test is given, the student must be prepared to complete that quiz or test on the day he/she returns to school.
+If a student is present on the day when a pre-announced quiz or test is given, the student must be prepared to complete that quiz or test on the day he/she returns to school.